 Getting enough power to keep from a generator is the primary thing to look for.
 Consumers will need to figure out how much energy (in total watts) their gadgets and household appliances need to work and to purchase a generator that can produce it.

 Duration of Use

 How long will your generator be used?
 For a few hours, or for a couple of days?
 For more prolonged use or to power multiple devices, a more high-powered generator would be optimal.
-Similarly, the time of day or location can matter if you plan to charge a battery-powered generator with solar panels, as you’ll need sufficient sunlight for the highest efficiency and for shorter charging times.
+Similarly, the time of day or location can matter if you plan to charge a battery-powered generator with solar panel, as you’ll need sufficient sunlight for the highest efficiency and for shorter charging times.

 Ease of Use (Weight and Size Particularly)